Getting the deal done. On your terms.

 Our team provides public, project and economic development financial insights to borrowing entities, banks and numerous state, county and local governmental entities.
 We focus on all the interrelated areas of infrastructure finance, including municipal finance, economic development and redevelopment, real estate finance, securitizations, and public-private partnerships.
 We also assist clients in both pre-issuance and post-issuance compliance with local laws as well as federal tax and securities laws.

 Our attorneys have experience working with virtually every major national, regional and local commercial and investment banking firm, while also utilizing state and local governments as issuers, sponsors or public-private partners.
 Whether serving as bond counsel, underwriter’s counsel or municipal advisor’s counsel, we provide innovative, cost-effective financing mechanisms to all our clients.
-In addition, we act as counsel to healthcare providers, developers, letter of credit banks, bond insurers and trustees in public finance transactions of all kinds and complexities.
+In addition, we act as counsel to developers, letter of credit banks, bond insurers and trustees in public finance transactions of all kinds and complexities.

 Areas of Focus